tensorflow/docs/site/en/api_docs/python/tf/make_tensor_proto.md

 * <b>`TypeError`</b>:  if unsupported types are provided.
 * <b>`ValueError`</b>: if arguments have inappropriate values or if verify_shape is True and shape of values is not equals to a shape from the argument.

-make_tensor_proto accepts "values" of a python scalar, a python list, a numpy ndarray, or a numpy scalar.

-If "values" is a python scalar or a python list, make_tensor_proto first convert it to numpy ndarray.
-If dtype is None, the conversion tries its best to infer the right numpy data type.
-Otherwise, the resulting numpy array has a compatible data type with the given dtype.

-In either case above, the numpy ndarray (either the caller provided or the auto converted) must have the compatible type with dtype.

-make_tensor_proto then converts the numpy array to a tensor proto.

-If "shape" is None, the resulting tensor proto represents the numpy array precisely.

-Otherwise, "shape" specifies the tensor's shape and the numpy array can not have more elements than what "shape" specifies.